 Why did Halley go south?
 At the end of the previous century Tycho Brahe had painstakingly measured the coordinates of almost a thousand stars visible from northern Europe.
 These were naked-eye observations made with simple sighting instruments because the telescope was not invented until after Tycho’s death.
 Halley’s mentor John Flamsteed, appointed in 1675 by King Charles II as the first Astronomer Royal at Greenwich, was embarking on a more accurate and extensive survey of the northern stars with the aid of a telescope.
 But the southern skies remained less well known and Halley saw his chance to make an impact on astronomy and navigation by extending Flamsteed’s new survey down to the southern celestial pole.

-At that time, the only catalogue of the southern stars was the rough and incomplete listing published in 1603 by the Dutch navigator Frederick de Houtman (1571–1627).
+At that time, the only observations of the southern stars were the rough and incomplete listings by the Dutch navigators Pieter Dirkszoon Keyser and Frederick de Houtman made three-quarters of a century earlier.
 Halley decided that St Helena, at latitude 16° south and served by ships of the East India Company, was the most convenient spot from which to observe.
 He knew that in 1677 there would be eclipses of both the Sun and the Moon plus a transit of Mercury across the face of the Sun visible from St Helena and he wanted to observe them all.
 So he left Oxford before completing his degree to get to the island in time.

 Halley set sail from London in late October or early November 1676 (no one is quite sure which), taking with him a large sextant with telescopic sights plus a smaller quadrant and a number of refracting telescopes, all paid for by his father who was a wealthy soap manufacturer in London.